Oestrogens . Patient guide

 - Men: primary testicular failure

 What high can indicate.
-PCOS (LH typically higher than FSH, ratio above 2 is supportive), perimenopause and menopause, premature ovarian insufficiency, primary testicular failure in men.
+PCOS / PMOS (LH typically higher than FSH, ratio above 2 is supportive), perimenopause and menopause, premature ovarian insufficiency, primary testicular failure in men.
 An LH surge captured at the right point of the cycle indicates imminent ovulation rather than disease.

 Testing tips